 Both boards also authorized Stearns to sign any documents related to any contract or agreement previously approved by the boards and to join any committee, boards or committees with a position previously held by Cullenen.

 Stearns, 50, has been the Rockingham finance director since March 31, 2012, and will continue to serve in that role.
-Two weeks ago, he expressed interest in the job of Westminster town manager by sending in a résumé and cover letter and he made it clear Wednesday that he has not withdrawn his application.

 He said he applied for the Westminster job because he believes he has "a skill set to be a manager" and that he oversees many aspects of local government with his current position.